hdorgeval/playwright-fluent/docs/mock.api.md

 };
 ```

-Example of a mock that will enable you to provide your own javascript:
+Example of a mock that will enable you to provide your own JavaScript:

 ```ts
 import { FluentMock, mockGetWithJavascriptResponse } from 'playwright-fluent';